 EveningiStockphoto.com / philsajonesen

 Morning, noon and night, ravenous guests of the Powder House Lodge Restaurant chow down amid the magnificent Black Hills National Forest .
-When the dinner bell sounds inside this charming log cabin, fill up on crab-stuffed mushrooms, cheese-stuffed tomatoes and rice- and-couscous-stuffed quail.
+When the dinner bell sounds inside this charming log cabin, fill up on crab-stuffed mushrooms and rice-stuffed quail.
 Also on the evening menu are assorted entrées featuring bison meat, a common ingredient in Black Hills cuisine.
-Choose among barbecue-slathered buffalo short ribs, 10-ounce buffalo steaks, buffalo burgers and buffalo stew.
+Choose among barbecue-slathered buffalo short ribs, a buffalo filet, buffalo burgers and buffalo stew.

 Black Hills, SD